vgel/TinyHTTPServer/README.md

 -help output -- reference
 =========================

--help    : print this help message and quit
--threads : max number of threads to pool
+    -help    : print this help message and quit -threads : max number of threads to pool
     -port    : port to run server on - must be above 1000 or running as root  on linux -ip      : ip to run server on
     -ssl     : use SSL sockets
     -v       : 0=nothing 1=verbose 2=debug

+example: `java net.thttpserv.Server -ip 127.0.0.1 -port 8080 -v 1 -threads 15`